Japan takes the lead in cleaning up orbiting space junk | DW | 09.04.2021

 The servicer satellite is subsequently directed to descend with its cargo until it burns up in the atmosphere.

-"There are three key challenges to solving the space debris issue: developing the technology, informing the international and domestic policies and identifying a business case," said Okada.
+"There are three key challenges to solving the space debris issue: developing the technology, informing the international and domestic policies, and identifying a business case," Okada said.

-"On the technological challenges, building a satellite, let alone one that can rendezvous,

 "Building out the robotic arm for capture capability was extremely difficult," he added.

-"Overall, the ELSA-d mission is very complex and these kinds of captures have never been attempted before, but we hope these technical demonstrations will show commercial and government customers that we have the technical capabilities to provide this service."
+"Overall, the ELSA-d mission is very complex, and these kinds of captures have never been attempted before," Okada said, "but we hope these technical demonstrations will show commercial and government customers that we have the technical capabilities to provide this service."

 The engineers and scientists at ALE Co, another company, are taking a very different approach, said spokesperson Mariko Yamasaki.